-In biostatistical applications, we use statistical inference to make generalizations or inferences about unknown population parameters.
+In biostatistical applications, statistical inference is used to make generalizations or inferences about unknown population parameters.
 These inferences about the population are based on what we observe in the study sample.
-In this module we will outline different methods for sampling individuals from a source population into a study sample.
+In this course, we outline different methods for sampling individuals from a source population into a study sample.

 • Distinguish between probability sampling and non-probability sampling